 How to Submit a Listing

-On the JIL home page, click on Submit or Edit a Job Listing, and on the following screen select Submit a Listing (or, to edit a previously submitted listing, choose Edit or Renew a Listing).
+home page, click on Submit or Edit a Job Listing, and on the following screen select Submit a Listing (or, to edit a previously submitted listing, choose Edit or Renew a Listing).
 You will see six screens during the submission process:

 - Chair log-in: Log in with your department ID and two-letter password.